nansencenter/NERSC-HYCOM-CICE/TP0a1.00/expt_01.0/README.md

 This is the experiment directory.
-It will contain the necessary input files as well as the hycom source and executable, and the output files.
-There are directories for logs, scratch (where the model runs) and data (where output data is placed).
+It will contain necessary input files as well as the hycom source and executable, and the output files.
+Below is a description of the subdirectories

+    ├── build     # where the model is compiled
+    ├── data      # where model output is stored
+    ├── log       # logs ...
+    └── SCRATCH   # where the model runs

+# HYCOM and CICE input files

+The HYCOM input file is

+    blkdat.input

+The CICE input file is

+    ice_in

-# Environment
+# Environment setup (EXPT.src)

 Scratch/data directories are set in EXPT.src.
-Scratch directories are where the models run, the expt_preprocess.sh script will copy necessary files to that location before running the model.
+Scratch directories are where the models run, the expt_preprocess.sh script (see below) will copy necessary files to that location before running the model.
 Data directories are where model output is stored.
-The expt_postprocess.sh script will move data files from the scratch directory to the data directory.
+The expt_postprocess.sh (see below) script will move data files from the scratch directory to the data directory.
 It is possible to modify these by setting these environment variables in EXPT.src: